Storing Your Film

 12” reel hold approximately 1200ft - Runtime approximately 45 mins

-I hope you found this Guide helpful. me if you have questions - or if you feel I have missed something.
+I hope you found this Guide useful. me if you have questions, comments - or if you feel I have missed something.

 Cine Film Storage Tips

 (1) Avoid projecting it.
 There are risks from projection - better to have it digitised and transferred to DVD so you can view and share your film the easy and safe way

 (2) Keep it cold.
 The ANSI standard suggests a maximum temperature of 35°F (that's less that 2°C)

 (3) Keep it dry—but not too dry.
 Guidelines from the Image Permanence Institute suggest an ideal range of 20-30% relative humidity.
 Both temperature and humidity should be constant.